influxdata/docs-v2/content/influxdb/v2.2/api-guide/tutorials/client-library-starter/nodejs.md

 {{% /code-tabs %}}
 {{% code-tab-content %}}

-The example below uses the JavaScript client library to create an authorization in the following steps:
+The example below uses the client library to create an authorization in the following steps:

-1. Instantiates the `InfluxDB` client as `influxdb`
+1. Instantiate the `InfluxDB` client as `influxdb`.
-2. Instantiates the Authorizations client with the `influxdb` configuration
-3. Instantiates the and Buckets client with the `influxdb` configuration
+2. Instantiate the `AuthorizationsAPI` client and `BucketsAPI` client with the `influxdb` configuration.
-4. Retrieves the bucket ID.
+3. Retrieve the bucket ID.
-5. Calls the AuthorizationsAPI `postAuthorization` function with a new authorization and returns the result from InfluxDB.
+4. Call the AuthorizationsAPI `postAuthorization` function with a new authorization and return the result from InfluxDB.

 ```js
 import { InfluxDB } from '@influxdata/influxdb-client'